Falkland Islands News — MercoPress

 Vogue magazine in its Living section, dedicated a well illustrated piece to the Falklands and to South Georgia, underlining its untouched beauty.
 Written by Lane Nieset, it offers five travel options, four in the Falklands and one in South Georgia.4 comments

 January 20 is Penguin Awareness Day.
-The day helps raise awareness about the flightless birds whose numbers are dwindling and also aims to bring international focus on the conservation of penguin habitats.3 comments
+The day helps raise awareness about the flightless birds whose numbers are dwindling and also aims to bring international focus on the conservation of penguin habitats.4 comments

 The population of the Falklands Islands could have been relocated to Scotland under a secret CIA plan, it has been revealed.
-United States planned to step in and hand the Islands to Argentina following the 1982 invasion, according to briefings rescued from the trove of 12 million documents published by the CIA on its website and discovered by the British media.18 comments
+United States planned to step in and hand the Islands to Argentina following the 1982 invasion, according to briefings rescued from the trove of 12 million documents published by the CIA on its website and discovered by the British media.25 comments

 The new Deputy Governor has arrived in the Falkland Islands.
 Alex Mitham has had a week’s handover with his predecessor, Sandra Tyler-Haywood, who leaves the Islands this weekend.
 Mr. Mitham who is on secondment to the Foreign and Commonwealth is no stranger to Overseas Territories; in effect he is coming to the Islands after three years as Administrator on Tristan da Cunha.Add your comment!